 - If you are having academic difficulties with any particular module, then it is advisable to arrange to meet the Module Organiser, or to speak to the lecturer if it is a specific question relating to their subject. - Your Adviser of Studies is the main person and first port of call to contact with general or specific questions not answered in this handbook, relating to your overall performance or progress or your future plans.
-If you feel more comfortable speaking with another member of staff, you may do so. - After seeing your Adviser of Studies, questions or difficulties may be brought to: the Student Welfare Officer, Dr David Shuker (dms14@st-andrews.ac.uk) OR the Director of Teaching, Dr Jacqueline Nairn (biodot@st-andrews.ac.uk), for Honours students the Deputy Director of Teaching, Dr Verena Dietrich-Bischoff (vdb@st-andrews.ac.uk), for Pre-Honours students
+If you feel more comfortable speaking with another member of staff, you may do so. - After seeing your Adviser of Studies, questions or difficulties may be brought to: the Student Welfare Officer (Biowellbeing@st-andrews.ac.uk)